FAQs and Patient Resources

 For more detailed info, go to our “Post Operative Care” section.

 Exercise, improving your cardiovascular healthy, and weight loss are all important before hernia surgery and are strongly encouraged.
 Try aerobic exercises including walking, running, swimming, or cycling.
-Other exercises can be performed so long as it does not cause significant discomfort and it has not be restricted by your surgeon.
+Other exercises including weight lifting can be performed so long as it does not cause significant discomfort and it has not be restricted by your surgeon.

 For exercise after surgery, check out our “Post Operative Care” section.